Steven Anderson, Chemistry

 Ellen Davis, Biology

 There are opportunities for you to obtain pre-professional work in a number of fields.
-In some areas, such as law and medicine, you will complete the Bachelor of Arts degree or Bachelor of Science degree before being admitted to a professional school.
+In some areas, such as law, physical therapy and medicine, you will complete the Bachelor of Arts degree or Bachelor of Science degree before being admitted to a professional school.
 Other pre-professional programs at UW-W provide one, two or three years of study for students who will then transfer to a professional school.
 While at UW-W, you will obtain a well-rounded liberal education recommended by professional schools in addition to introductory courses in your professional area.

 If you transfer to a professional school at the end of your junior year, you may have part of your work in the professional school applied toward completion of the bachelor’s degree at UW-Whitewater.
 Details must be worked out with the Assistant Dean of the College of Letters and Sciences prior to your junior year.